weareopen/weareopen.github.io/privacy.md

 When people/organisations have completed a working contract for us, their postal and email addresses and bank details are saved in Xero, our online bookkeeping software.

 Consent
 Any individual or organisation subscribed to our email lists can unsubscribe at any time by clicking the relevant link in one of our communications, or by contacting us via our website.
-These email addresses are retained as ‘unsubscribed users’ for a one-year period for auditing reasons.
+These email addresses are retained as ‘unsubscribed users' for a one-year period for auditing reasons.
 Information held in Xero is stored solely for accounting purposes.

 Children